Nepal Tibet Bhutan Tour

 Get ready in the morning for the sightseeing tour in Kathmandu city.
 In the morning, We head towards ‘Monkey Temple,’ known for the massive number of monkeys dwelling there.
 Moreover, this peaceful Buddhist Monastery lies on the hilltop and overlooks the entire valley.

 Then, we will visit the Pashupatinath Temple, the holy temple of Lord Shiva.
 If we have enough time, we also see the Boudhanath Stupa.
 Back at our hotel, we enjoyed some rest.
 Then, we headed towards Kathmandu Durbar Square.
-This medieval center of the town used to be the home to the kings of Nepal.
+This medieval town center used to be the home to the kings of Nepal.

 Later in the day, we have our flight to Pokhara.
 We will drive to the domestic airport of Kathmandu and hop on the plane.
 The short 25 minutes flight further to Pokhara bestows us with parallel views of the mountains.
 As we arrive at the Lakeside, the pristine beauty of Phewa greets us.
 Later, enjoy dinner in your hotel and stroll in the streets of Lakeside at night.